dirtyjtag/DirtyJTAG/docs/install-stlinkv2white.md

 ## Installing SWD headers on the ST-Link

 As the ST-Link is shipped flashed there is no need for the end user for an SWD header (in a normal use case).
-To install one you have to take apart the ST-Link pod by unscrewing its back (there are [two screws](https://youtu.be/zXENCKrPQMc?t=106) hidden under the label) and solder a 0.1" header to the PCD.
+To install one you have to take apart the ST-Link pod by unscrewing its back (there are [two screws](https://youtu.be/zXENCKrPQMc?t=106) hidden under the label) and solder a 0.1" header to the PCB.

 This should be the pinout of the relevant signals (unless otherwise indicated on the PCB):